 The recovery timeline for most patients is as follows:

-- Three Days After Injury: applying heat to the injury can be beneficial at this stage as a form of pain relief.
+- Three days after injury: applying heat to the injury can be beneficial at this stage as a form of pain relief.
 The injury should continue to remain as rested as possible.
-Minor injuries should begin to feel better after three days.
+Minor injuries should begin to feel better after 3 days.

-- Three Weeks After Injury: minor calf strains should be fully healed within three weeks if the patient has followed instructions.
+- Three weeks after injury: minor calf strains should be fully healed within 3 weeks if the patient has followed instructions.
 Patients whose injuries have healed can return to activities as normal.
 Those with moderate to severe injuries generally continue physical therapy around this time.

-- 6 Weeks After Injury: mature collagen tissue forms in around 6 weeks, so at this time most mild and moderate injuries are healed.
+- 6 weeks after injury: mature collagen tissue forms in around 6 weeks, so at this time most mild and moderate injuries are healed.
 Patients can return to normal activities with a doctor’s approval.
-Patients with severe injuries may begin to consider surgery at this point, as it will be noticeable if their injury is not healing through non-invasive treatment.
+Patients with severe injuries may begin to consider surgery at this point, as it will be apparent if their injury is not healing through non-invasive treatment.

 The Role of Regenerative Medicine in Calf Strain Recovery

-- Stem Cell Therapy: this form of therapy begins with taking a patient’s stem cells, which are harvested using blood cells, fat cells, or bone marrow.
-The cells are then processed to be more concentrated, then reinjected into the calf muscle.
-Stem cells contain healing properties that the body already sends to an injury, which can aid in collagen production – allowing scars to heal and close the wound.
+- Autologous stem cell therapy: this form of therapy begins with taking a patient’s stem cells, which are harvested using blood cells, fat cells, or bone marrow.
+The cells are processed to be more concentrated, then reinjected into the calf muscle.
+Stem cells contain healing properties that the body already sends to an injury, which can aid in collagen production – allowing scars to heal and the wound to close.
 Placing a concentrated stem cell solution into a part of the body that is healing can help the damage heal faster.

-- Platelet-Rich Plasma Therapy: this form of therapy begins with a simple blood draw.
+- Platelet-rich plasma therapy: this form of therapy begins with a simple blood draw.
 The patient’s blood is then placed in a centrifuge to separate platelets from other components in the blood.
 The platelets are then injected into the injury or surgery site.
 Platelets contain proteins and growth factors that the body uses naturally to heal damage.
-When a muscle tears, it relies on platelets to help repair the damage, so increasing the amount of platelets at the site of a tear could help it heal more quickly.
+Increasing the number of platelets at the site of a tear could help it heal more quickly and stronger.

-Both types of regenerative therapy have a low risk, as they are able to use a patient’s own cells, so the risk of rejection is lower.
-Some pain at the injection site may occur, but typically is relieved in a matter of days.
-Recovering from a calf strain can be difficult, but regenerative therapy could ease the process.
-Pain relief allows patients to participate more in physical therapy, and the cells heal faster with increased amounts of healing properties.
+Both types of regenerative therapy have a low risk of rejection, as they are able to use a patient’s own cells.
+Some pain at the injection site may occur but typically is relieved in a matter of days.